csev/cc4e/book/chap07.md

 *    c  a single character is expected; the corresponding argument should be a character pointer; the next input character is placed at the indicated spot.
 The normal skip over white space characters is suppressed in this case;
-to read the next non-white space character, use %1 s.
+to read the next non-white space character, use `%1s`.
 *    s  a character string is expected; the corresponding argument should be a character pointer pointing to an array of characters large enough to accept the string and a terminating `'\0'` which will be added.